R.U.R.

-R.U.R. is a 1920 science-fiction play by the Czech writer Karel Čapek.
+R.U.R. is a 1920 science fiction play by the Czech writer Karel Čapek.
 "R.U.R." stands for Rossumovi Univerzální Roboti (Rossum's Universal Robots, a phrase that has been used as a subtitle in English versions).

 The play had its world premiere on 2 January 1921 in Hradec Králové; it introduced the word "robot" to the English language and to science fiction as a whole.
-R.U.R. soon became influential after its publication.
+R.U.R. became influential soon after its publication.

 By 1923, it had been translated into thirty languages.
 R.U.R. was successful in its time in Europe and North America. Čapek later took a different approach to the same theme in his 1936 novel War with the Newts, in which non-humans become a servant-class in human society.

-Premise

-The play begins in a factory that makes artificial people, called roboti (robots), whom humans have created from synthetic organic matter.
-(As living creatures of artificial flesh and blood rather than machinery, the play's concept of robots diverges from the idea of "robots" as inorganic.
-Later terminology would call them androids.)
-Robots may be mistaken for humans and can think for themselves.
-Initially happy to work for humans, the robots revolt and cause the extinction of the human race.

 Characters

 Parentheses indicate names which vary according to translation.
-On the meaning of the names, see Ivan Klíma, Karel Čapek: Life and Work, 2002, p.
-82.
+On the meaning of the names, see Ivan Klíma: Karel Čapek: Life and Work (2002).